 As the pandemic continued, and the team itself grew while working remotely, Shipt was looking for ways to support their customer-facing employees while keeping them motivated and focused during a stressful, uncertain time.

 Simultaneously, Shipt introduced performance initiatives for the X Team and Flex Team.
 X Team commanders leveraged these metrics to guide career conversations and review performance during quarterly or end-of-the-year check-ins.

-They sought to answer: how an employee’s performance contributed to overall career growth?
-How could Shipt enhance that experience to the X Team?
+They sought to answer: how does employee performance contribute to overall career growth?
+Furthermore, how could Shipt enhance that experience for the X Team?

-“Our customer service team is always included in the conversation when we’re talking about Shipt as a company,” Djacob Young, Employee Experience Associate Manager at Shipt, said.
+“Our customer service team is always included in the conversation when we’re talking about Shipt as a company,” said Djacob Young, Employee Experience Associate Manager at Shipt.
 “So when we talk about performance incentive initiatives, it’s not just how can we get our customer service team to be more available or productive.
-It’s really how can we utilize that along with the performance initiatives with the rest of the company so that we’re growing together.”
+It’s really, how can we utilize that along with the performance initiatives within the rest of the company so that we’re growing together.”

 Shipt had these metrics and goals in place, but prior to Cooleaf, performance initiatives were never tied to anything specific.